EURAC-Ecohydro/geotopOptim2/README.md

 # geotopOptim2
 ============

-Development of CRAN R package geotopOtim2: A plugin for a calibration of GEOtop hydrological model via R package hydroPSO
+The R package geotopOtim2 is a plugin for the automatic calibration and sensitivity analisis of GEOtop 2.x hydrological model via the  R package hydroPSO, which has been modified in order to support MPI

 To install this package on R fram R console: